Configuring Phase Noise

 See Residual Measurement.

-Number of DUT - Select 1 or 2 as number of DUT.
+DUT Count - Select 1 or 2 as number of DUT.

 Source Internal/External - Select either internal or external for the source.
 If external is selected, the external source should be configured manually.
 This setting does not change anything in the analyzer.